2024 Jan 17 /For the Children of Chomonyn

 We spent all day assembling shelving, desks, kitchen cabinets, and a couple of particularly tricky child-size kitchens.
 As we built, teams of local volunteers were constantly loading them up and moving them to the school.

-Battle of the Stews
+Battle of the Stews - local outdoor cooking, with plenty of spirits

 While we assembled, two teams cooked outside over an open fire for a celebratory dinner that evening.
 A group of locals made a Ukrainian rabbit stew.
 And Brian Spain led another team making an Irish Guinness Beef Stew.